alienpup/news/republicnews121.md

 # RMS Republic News - Scrapbook Page 121

-# (Article 1) Daily Wireless Stories of the Sea Told By "Jack Binns, Hero of the Republic
+## Daily Wireless Stories of the Sea Told By "Jack Binns, Hero of the Republic

----

-## TAFT AND WIRELESS, BINNS, THE "C. Q. D.' MAN.
+### TAFT AND WIRELESS, BINNS, THE "C. Q. D.' MAN.
 Fifth Article in Series.

----

-## Operator Describes How President-Elect Tait Learned the Mysteries of ' Q. D." and the Wireless Wonders
+### Operator Describes How President-Elect Tait Learned the Mysteries of ' Q. D." and the Wireless Wonders

----

-(Copyright, 1909, by the Press Publishing Company.
+### (Copyright, 1909, by the Press Publishing Company.
 New York World) BY JOHN ROBINSON BINNS, The Republic’s  “C. Q. D." Man.

 ONE of the pleasant memories mans trips acmes the Atlantic the privilege of acting as the President-elect’s tutor in chief in when he was rounding the last leg of his famous trip about world a year ago: We became very friendly, and I may be pardoned for expressing the opinion that Mr. Taft is well versed in the marvels of the Herzian waves.